We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A baby can catch a cold at any age or time of year.
 In fact, they may get as many as 8 to 10 a year in their first 2 years.
 If your little one is around older children, their chances of getting colds may increase.

 Common colds in newborns aren’t dangerous, but they can quickly escalate into conditions that are, such as pneumonia or croup.
-Any illness in a baby under 2 or 3 months old is a reason to call their pediatrician, especially if they’re running a fever.
+Any illness in a baby under 3 months old is a reason to call their pediatrician, especially if they’re running a fever.

 A stuffed or runny nose may be your first clue that your newborn has caught a cold.
 Their nasal discharge may start out as thin and clear, but turn thicker and yellowish-green in color over several days.
 This is normal, and doesn’t mean your baby’s cold is getting worse.

 Colds in newborns have some of the same symptoms as other illnesses, such as the flu, croup, and pneumonia.
 This can make diagnosis at home more stressful for parents.

 If your newborn has the flu, they may have chills, vomiting, and diarrhea in addition to common cold symptoms.
 They may also have symptoms you can’t see and that they can’t tell you about, including headache, muscle or body aches, or sore throat.

 Getting a flu shot every year can help keep you from getting sick and

 A cold can advance to pneumonia quickly.
 Symptoms may include:

 Your baby may also develop a bluish tint to the lips or finger beds.
 This means your baby isn’t getting enough oxygen and should be taken to a hospital immediately.

 If your baby’s cold escalates to croup, they may have difficulty breathing, hoarseness, and a barking cough.
 They may also have stridor, a type of high-pitched sound that occurs due to obstructed airflow.